ikromin/atarilynx/lynxsd-menu/README.md

 * ROM preview image is loaded by pressing the Pause button
 * Long names for ROMS (up to 50 characters, via a romlist.txt file)
 * Low power mode is not triggered on ROMs that set EEPROM as file in their header
+* Support for custom colour schemes using a palette file

 Below is the original Change Log from the original sources.
 This information has now been removed from all source files and will be maintained here instead.